Lab 6 - Line Estimation

 };

-Run the program and try to print out the measured values.
+Run the program and print the measured values for verification.

-In this section we will focus on the line position estimation.
-Our target is to write a class that will encapsulate line position estimation.
-The input of this algorithm is the left and right sensor values.
-The output is both, the discrete or Continuous position of the robot relativelly to the line.
+Now focus on estimating the line position.
+Create a class that encapsulates the algorithm.
+Inputs are left and right sensor values.
+Outputs are both the discrete and continuous position of the robot relative to the line.

 #include <gtest/gtest.h>